AndrewEC/SteganographyApp/README.markdown

     Larger numbers can quicken the process of encoding larger files.

 --randomSeed :: Randomizes the order in which bytes will be written from input file to image.
+    Enter ? as the randomSeed to input the real randomSeed in interactive mode.
 ```

 3rd Party Libraries